t-brandt/orvara/README.rst

 This one in particular looks like:

 [data_paths]
 # Hipparcos ID of the star in question.
-This is used for fetching it's intermediate astrometry.
+This is used for fetching its intermediate astrometry.

 HipID = 95319